autopaideia/flextype/README.md

 }
 ```

-You can (and probably should) use the [flextype PostCSS plugin](https://github.com/autopaideia/postcss-flextype) to convert your `--flextype` declarations into this format for you while Microsoft catches up.
+You can use the [flextype PostCSS plugin](https://github.com/autopaideia/postcss-flextype) to convert your `--flextype` declarations into this format for you while Microsoft catches up.

 <a name="initialization-caveat"></a>